You can also watch Financial Aid videos online on our FA TV and get your questions answered by clicking on FATV.

 Q. Where can I get help if I have questions about the financial aid forms?

-A. You can contact the Financial Aid Office if you have questions about the FAFSA.
-If you have questions specifically about the FAFSA, you can call the Federal Student Aid Center at 1-800-433-3243.
+A. You can contact the Student Financial Services Office if you have questions about the FAFSA or Cal Dream Act application.
+If you have questions specifically about the FAFSA, you can also call the Federal Student Aid Center at 1-800-433-3243.

 Q. Can I use Corrections on the Web to make corrections or updates to an application